wassafr/Candidate-Android/README.md

 - The project contains a module "webserver".
 - This module provides to the app a local server.
 - The server is automatically started and stopped by `LaunchActivity.java`.
+You don't have to modify this part.
 - The EndPoint of this server is : `http://localhost:8080`